nikantic/react-currency-app/readme.md

 // mobile responsive - transition to top of the page when clicking

 // == FEATURES
-// optimization - json save and error handling (404 and for components) - will we have a router?
+// top menu
 // perhaps include chart.js for bitcoin app, thats hot right now
-// top menu
 // recent transactions
+// will we have a router? - 404 and error handling

 // == VISUAL
 // while user is typing have some animation